nodjijr/reactivespringwebflux/README.md

 ```
 1. GET /users - Get All Users

-2. POST /users - To create a User
+2. POST /users/create - To create a User

-3. GET /users/{userId} - Retrieve an User by Id

-3. PUT /users/{userId} - Update an User

-4. DELETE /users/{userId} - Delete an User
+rId} - Delete an User

-4. GET /users/events - Stream users to a browser as Server-Sent Events
 ```

 It contain a sample WebClient to retrieve data from our User Management application.